Complications of Grief

 - Make you feel like you are losing control of your emotions.
 Overwhelming fear is also common.

 Sometimes when grieving, people have thoughts of ending their own lives.
-If you have been depressed or have had thoughts of suicide in the past, you may be vulnerable to having suicidal thoughts while grieving.
+If you have been depressed or have had thoughts of suicide in the past, you may be at risk of having suicidal thoughts while grieving.

-Grieving stresses the body, weakens the immune system, and in general makes us more prone to illness, aches, and pains.
 People who have chronic medical conditions may have a recurrence or their symptoms may get worse when they are grieving.
 Adults who lose a loved one sometimes develop new health problems.
-Children can also have stress-induced physical problems while grieving, despite their youth and apparent resilience.
+Children can also have stress-induced physical problems while grieving.

 Post-traumatic stress disorder

 People who experience a traumatic loss are at risk for post-traumatic stress disorder (PTSD).
 PTSD is an intense emotional and psychological response to a very disturbing or traumatic event, such as a rape, assault, natural disaster, accident, war, torture, or death.
-You can develop PTSD symptoms immediately following such an event.
+You can develop PTSD symptoms right after such an event.
 Or PTSD may develop months or even years later.

 - Persistent and painful re-experiencing of the event through dreams (nightmares) or while awake (flashbacks).